Creed: Rise to Glory

 Creed: Rise to Glory is a virtual reality boxing video game.
 It was released in 2018, by Survios.
 The game is based on the Rocky franchise.
 The game is compatible with both HTC Vive and Oculus Rift for Microsoft Windows, the Oculus Quest and with the PlayStation VR for PlayStation 4.
-An updated version titled Creed: Rise to Glory – Championship Edition is set to release April 4, 2023 on the PlayStation VR2 for PlayStation 5.
+An updated version titled Creed: Rise to Glory – Championship Edition was released on April 4, 2023 for all platforms.

 Gameplay

 Multiplayer

 Multiplayer is included in the game in the way of PVP.
 Players can have a quick match or fight specific friends.

 Career

 The Career Mode has the player train for a fight and progress through multiple fights as Rocky Balboa helps along the way.

 Reception

 Critical response

 The game was met with positive reception upon release.
 GameRankings and Metacritic gave it a score of 86.67% and 84 out of 100 for the PC version, and 74.79% and 73 out of 100 for the PlayStation 4 version.